UncleScroogeMcDuck/RiskExchange/README.md

 ### Prevent adverse selection

-1 There will be 30 days probation period for all SAFU holders, which means he need to hold SAFU tokens for more than 30 days if not, the claim process will be rejected.
+1.There will be 30 days probation period for all SAFU holders, which means he need to hold SAFU tokens for more than 30 days if not, the claim process will be rejected.

-2 Claim date is limited, requestor cannot claim for risks 1 month ago

-3 Pledge is needed for all claims
+2.Claim date is limited, requestor cannot claim for risks 1 month ago 3.Pledge is needed for all claims

 ### More Scenario